fedora-infra/mbbox/docs/source/deployment-guide.rst

 .. code-block:: bash

+   kustomize build config/samples | kubectl delete -f -
-   make delete/crs # This will delete only CRs make delete # This will delete everything else except PostgreSQL DB and RabbitMQ server
+   make undeploy # This will delete the operator make uninstall # this will uninstall CRDs, roles, etc